AddisonHJ/Getting_Clean_Data/README.md

 * observational units of the same type (subject-activity measured at an aggregated level, namely the means of lower-level measures of individual actions) are stored in one table
 * the table contains only this type of observational unit and no units at the lower level of aggregation.

+* ***Change:*** Added code to write dataframe to a text file (before, I wrote a second script to do this, as I didn't perceive that it was a formal part of the 5 tasks)

 \*Wickham, Hadley (2014), "Tidy Data", *Journal of Statistical Software* (59:10).

 ##Note on Reading the Averages.txt File into R